auth0/docs/articles/multifactor-authentication/guardian/user-guide.md

 If you have lost your phone and are unable to finish the two-step authentication you will need the recovery code from when you signed up.
 Enter this code to access your account without your device.

-If you do have your recovery code you will not be able to login.
+If you don't have your recovery code you will not be able to login.
 Contact your system administrator for help accessing your account.

 ### If you forgot your password